-Species are assigned to provincial lists
+Species (including subspecies, varieties and populations) and ecological communities are assigned to provincial lists

 depending on their Provincial Conservation Status (see table below).
 The lists